proofgeist/sheet-js/README.md

 There’s always been quite the barrier in JavaScript development in FileMaker.
 This wall is made up of different pieces: knowing JavaScript, writing code efficiently, seeing how it works in FileMaker, using data from FileMaker, and deploying to the app.

-## Proposal

-With a proper JS-in-FM development environment, FileMaker developers have most of the blocks of the wall removed.
-This set up allows the quickest way for a developer to create an integration using JavaScript.